faisalk2/faisalk2/README.md

 In My free time, I love to play, cricket, watch movies and learn about new technologies. </p>

-- 🔭 I’m currently working on my existing Projects
+- 🔭  I’m constantly working on learning new skills!

-- 🌱 I’m currently learning React

 - 👯 I’m looking to collaborate on interesting projects

-- 💬 Ask me about React,Express
+- 💬  Ask me about HTML, CSS, JAVASCRIPT & MERN STACK.

 - ⚡ Fun fact I used to think coding was hard